Imagine a world full of facts you didn’t know and how it would feel to read about them.

-Roughly 33% of cats are not effected by catnip.
+Roughly 33% of cats are not affected by catnip.
 The euphoric reaction commonly associated with catnip is hereditary.

-In 1325, two Italian city states fought over a bucket which resulted in 2,000 deaths.
-It started when two soldiers stole a bucket from a well from the city center.
+In 1325, two Italian city-states fought over a bucket which resulted in 2,000 deaths.
+It started when two soldiers stole a bucket from a well in the city center.

-If the electors of the Holy Roman Emperor did not vote within 30 days, they were only allowed to eat bread and water, and forbidden to leave the city.
+If the electors of the Holy Roman Emperor did not vote within 30 days, they were only allowed to eat bread and water and were forbidden to leave the city.